javisperez/vuetranslate/README.md

     mounted() {
         // Define what language you want to use.
         // This can be called in something like a header with a language selector menu
-        // Or any other case, doesnt need to be called in all components, but
+        // Or any other case, doesn't need to be called in all components, but
         // at least in one, so it sets the global language of the plugin this.$translate.setLang('es_DO');
     },